What’s the average price for a real estate attorney’s fee in NYC?

 These attorneys may insist on charging an hourly rate.
 That only shows that, unlike specialized real estate attorneys, they are inexperienced in this area.
 Avoid these guys unless the transaction is very basic.

-When is it ok to pay more to a real estate attorney?
+When is it okay to pay more to a real estate attorney?

 If there’s a lot of time involved in a complex transaction.
 For example, sending out Power of Attorney forms to disparate parties or tracking down heirs to a property. is time-consuming.
 Don’t expect all this to be included in a normal closing price.